fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.6: docker-compose

-> For this exercise, submit <i>at least</i> the docker-compose.yml you created.

-Create a docker-compose file that works with the node application from the previous exercise.
+Create a todo-app/todo-backend/docker-compose.yml file that works with the node application from the previous exercise.

 The visit counter is the only feature that is required to be working.